ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-announce-record-recruits.md

         **A﻿SL announce record recruits**

-        We are delighted to announce we have boosted our team to a record of 90, after recruiting an additional 15 people this summer.
+        We are delighted to announce we have boosted our team to a record of 90, after recruiting an additional 15 staff this summer.

         Despite the economic challenges and shrinking labour pool that hasn’t been helped by Brexit, we have seen a surprisingly big increase in UK manufacturing opportunities this year, and this has led us to securing a number of significant cable assembly and wiring harness contracts.